slonigiraf/whitepaper/slonigiraf/ENG.md

 To calculate the probability that a student learning a skill will face a money loss due to a specific role facing N reimbursements we need to multiply the probability of playing such a role on a probability of such reimbursement count for a role, for example for "tutor of 2 tutees" that pays 1 reimbursements it is: $0.125 * 0.375 = 0.046875$.
 If we will sum all probabilities for such bad luck situations we will get that a student with a **probability of 0.629** will lose some money during any skill learning.

+*Table 5.
+Probability to lose money playing a certain role*

 | Role | Count of reimbursements | Role probability | Such reimbursement count probability for a role | Probability of such situation |
 | ----------------- | ---- | ------- | ---------- | ----------- |
 | Tutor of 0 tutees | 0    | 0.5     | 1          | 0.5         |